oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

 - semantic versioning (preferred; according to the rules below)
 - integer versioning

-A CSAF document MUST use only one versioning system.
+A CSAF document SHALL use only one versioning system.

 *Examples 1:*